 I’m flying the Pitts model 12 here, it was the last kit plane I built which ultimately was sold to a couple of British pilots.
 The airplane was disassembled and shipped to England where it was flown.

-27 Responses to Welcome to Ross Briegleb’s website
+- Lewis Duncan on Welcome to Ross Briegleb’s website

 How are you doing Ross, its been along time, remember the Pratt Reed you were the one that gave me my first solo flight, since then I’ve flown everything from King Airs to helicopters.
 Hope all is well, miss your family, we should get together sometime.